RecordPoint/RecordPoint.Connectors.Reference/README.md

 As this is a "demo" connector, there are some compromises in the design, or places where things would be done differently in a real connector.
 These are called out with code comments.

-For example, the Reference Connector is unable to detect renames and deletions (for file and directories).
-Most other connectors should try to detect these.
+(For example, the Reference Connector is unable to detect renames and deletions for file and directories.
+Most other connectors should try to detect these.)

+Most connectors are cloud-based.
+This repo does not include infrastructure and CICD code required to build a cloud connector.
+Refer to the Cloud Reference Connector for a template for that part of the code.
+(The CRC is not hosted on GitHub.)

 # Installation guide